luizmanke/forgotify/libs/cloud-tools/README.md

-# Database Tools
+# Cloud Tools

-Database Tools is a package that aims to ease operations to databases, such as reading and writing.
+Cloud Tools is a package that aims to ease operations to cloud services, such as message queues.

 ## Topics